Home » About » Staff & Board of Directors

 STAFF

 Anna Marchand, our Operations Manager, grew up in Seattle, Washington, where she learned to love the outdoors from an early age.
 She has a BS in biology from the University of Puget Sound and a MS in comparative psychology from the University of St Andrews.
 Her career has taken her lots of places, from the Hawaiian islands to remote parts of Washington’s Olympic peninsula.
 Anna is passionate about making science accessible to everyone, and wants to inspire future generations to enjoy and protect Washington’s diverse native ecosystems.
 Her favorite part of her job is getting to learn every day!
 Some of her favorite science-y topics are botany, primate behavior, and humpback whale song.
 When she isn’t working, she can often be found hiking, knitting, or playing Dungeons and Dragons with her friends.
-Anna is excited to be developing and leading NRNC’s field trip and summer camp programs, as well as coming up with new ways to create community and connect people of all ages with the natural world.
+Anna is excited to be leading NRNC’s development and communications, as well as coming up with new ways to create community and connect people of all ages with the natural world.

 Enrico “Rico” Corsi, our Volunteer Science Coordinator, is a behavioral ecologist, currently in the process of obtaining his PhD from Florida International University.
 He was born into an Italian family living in The Hague, Netherlands, and grew up between Italy, the Netherlands, and Germany.
 He always had a passion for animals, plants, and fossils, terrifying his babysitters with jars full of leeches, filling his room with carnivorous plants, exasperating his neighbors with his mosquito-breeding operations, and was generally recognized as a local pest.
 Unsurprisingly, he ended up studying biology after graduating from high school.
 He obtained a BSc in Biological Sciences from the University of Pisa, Italy, where he spent some time as an intern in a bird banding facility.
 After graduating, he spent three months as an intern with the Namibian Dolphin Project in Walvis Bay, Namibia, assisting in studying the local cetaceans.
 He then obtained an MSc in Animal Behavior from the University of Exeter, UK, completing a dissertation project studying social conflict scars in southern resident killer whales.
 After completing a research internship with Cascadia Research Collective looking at killer whale predatory scars in baleen whales, he started a collaborative project with them which eventually turned into his current PhD research, which explores the relationship between Hawaiian dolphin social structure and their environment.
 During his doctoral program, he developed a great fondness for teaching and became a firm believer in the value of environmental outreach and education.
 Beyond his science work, Rico is fond of Dungeons & Dragons, plays copious amounts of videogames, eats too much pizza, listens to pulpy podcasts, entertains his overactive German shepherd, and binges hours-worth of cartoons and K-dramas with his wife Annette.